Do you know how to name the different body parts in Korean? These are some of the basics and are super fun to learn.

 Different Body Parts in Korean

 These will be some of the first words you focus on when learning the Korean language.
-We’ll list the Korean vocabulary in Hangul (Korean Alphabet) and romanized English.
+We’ll list the Korean vocabulary in Hangul (Korean Alphabet) and romanized Korean.
 If you can’t read Hangeul yet, go here to learn Korean in less than 1 hour.